 - You can store 7 Up cake either chilled in the refrigerator for up to one week or on the counter for up to 5 days.

-More Southern Dessert Recipes Using 7 Up to Make
+More Southern Pound Cakes Recipes to Make

-Southern style Pound cakes in most any flavor will freeze well making them perfect for make ahead baking.
+Southern style pound cakes in most any flavor will freeze well making them perfect for make ahead baking.
 This delicious pound cake is sure to become a favorite with your family just as it has with mine.
 Try these fun ways to use 7 Up in other recipes:

 Thanks for visiting come back soon!